MatthewJDavis/matthewjdavis.github.io/_posts/2019-08-06-manage-azure-ad-powershell-linux.md

 ![create a new group](/images/powershell-core-azure/new-group.png)

-### Adding and removing Group Members
+## Adding and removing Group Members

-Adding and removing users from groups works as you would expect, you can add multiple members in one cmdlet as shown below.
-One thing to note is that the Add-AzADGroupMember cmdlet will error if the group already contains a user and at present, will not add any of the users.
+Adding and removing users from groups works as you would expect, you can add multiple members in the MemberUserPrincipalName parameters as shown below.
+One thing to note is that the Add-AzADGroupMember cmdlet will error if the group already contains a specified user and at present, will not add any of the users.

 ```powershell
 # Add a single user to a group